 Bäckerei Schwarz: this is not a winner!
 The jam is actually sour and the dough is dry and bland.
 Don’t waste your calories here!
 In its bad taste also forgettable because I can’t remember more details.

 Bäckerei Gragger: I buy the Krapfen at the Saturday outdoor market and bring it home.
 To give it time get to room temperature and develop its full flavors, I leave the Krapfen for an hour alone.
 There was no need to it, it is so far the worst.
 Dry, overworked dough and a tasteless jam.
 I take two bites (second chance and all) and then throw it away.
-I am sorry, I know I shouldn’t throw away food but then something like this should not be sold!
+I am sorry, I know I shouldn’t throw away food.
+But then again something like this should not be sold!

 Ströck: funnily enough a Krapfen that is dry is not the worst.
 The worst is a Krapfen which has the consistency of wet rag.
 Are you familiar with American toast (Americans actually call it bread and just press it in a different form)?
 You can put your flat hand on top of the package and with a bit of pressure you could flatten the whole thing.
 That’s that way the Krapfen tastes.
 To make up for the horrible dough, they put a lot of jam in it.
 Way more than necessary.
 So far the only Krapfen where I had jam left.
 But I did finish it (it was a Tuesday morning after all).